EdAlegrid/m2m-api/Readme.md

 ## Connecting to Server

-Before your application's clients and devices start communicating with each other, they must connect and authenticate with the server.
+Before your clients and devices start communicating with each other, they must be authenticated with the server.

 ### Node.js Application